 Driving in Norway is quite easy for natives and foreigners alike.
 Historically the roads have not been in a very good condition, and that is still the case.
 The distances are long, the country is scarcely populated and every little farm, fjord and valley will need a connecting, paved road.
 This means that the money spent on roads are sprinkled out thinly.

 Even the major national and international roads are narrow and there are not so many motorways (highways) outside the major cities.

 The Western coast, where my initial road trips are set, is particularly infamous for the bends, narrow roads, steep mountainsides – and in recent years – a large number of very long tunnels making the mountains into a Swiss cheese.

 While on the road, you must make sure to stop and enjoy the view.
 This is Furebergfossen in the Hardanger region.

 New bridges and tunnels are being opened all the time, with acclamation from the local population, and eradicate the need for crossing high mountains and deep fjords.This makes the picturesque ferries disappear.

 Driving over the mountains is generally more interesting than driving right through them.
 Fortunately, for the tourist, a number of mountain roads have been turned into scenic tourist roads, open in summer.

 In the following the articles presenting the road trips will be outlined.
 There is a map further down the page to set your bearings straight, geographically speaking.

-(My 2015 road trips are only available on the Norwegian language part of Sandalsand.)
+(More road trips are available on the Norwegian language part of Sandalsand.)